fringoo/10x-cards/README.md

 An AI-powered flashcard application for efficient learning through spaced repetition.

 **Important Note:** This project was primarily developed as a learning exercise to explore AI-assisted programming and advanced prompting techniques.
 As such, its focus was on the development process and experimentation rather than creating a fully-featured, production-ready application.
-This may result in limited functionality and user experience characteristics.
+Furthermore, it marked the author's first engagement with this particular technology stack after a multi-year hiatus from programming.

 ## Table of Contents